changj35513-appdev/personal-to-do-list/README.md

 DONE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
  1. Home page: delete User column from view.
 >> 2. Separate each list into it's own div.
+ 3. Turn Edit and Delete into icon buttons.
  9. Clicking on the Category title redirects us to the show page for that category.
  12. Turned Log in into drop down menu
  13. revised Log in devise/shared/links to remove redundant login